About Haakon Fossen

 I always found the idea that rock can be crushed or squeezed to be very intriguing, particularly large volumes of rocks.
 Extreme cases, such as ultrahigh pressure rocks in continental subdiction zones, extreme detachment faults, highest mountains in the world, etc. are particularly fascinating, but the beauty of many outcrop-scale structures also trigger my passion for structural geology.

-Structures are beautiful in their own right, but it is when we aquire enough insight and experience to envision the geologic transformation or process behind that things really get interesting.
+Structures are beautiful in their own right, but it is when we aquire enough insight and experience to envision the underlying geologic transformation or process that things get really interesting.